antangelo/xdvdfs/xdvdfs-cli/README.md

-  md5          Show MD5 checksums for files in an image checksum     Compute deterministic checksum of image contents info         Print information about image metadata unpack       Unpack an entire image to a directory pack         Pack an image from a given directory or source ISO image build-image  Pack an image from a given specification
+  md5          Show MD5 checksums for files in an image checksum     Compute deterministic checksum of image contents info         Print information about image metadata copy-out     Copy a file or directory out of the provided image file unpack       Unpack an entire image to a directory pack         Pack an image from a given directory or source ISO image build-image  Pack an image from a given specification